oymotion/oymotion.github.io/_pages/doc/gForce100UserGuide.md

 > '_Relax_' gesture.

 ## Instructions to Wearing and Performing Gestures
-Please refer to the [Gesture Performing Instruction Video](https://www.youtube.com/watch?v=wBsYJf0wrkk)
+Please refer to the [Gesture Performing Instructions Video][GesturePerformingInstructionsVideo].

 ## Turning on/off
 - Turn on